hotwax/oms-documentation/user-manuals/administration/company/manage-product-store.md

 Product store management is a straightforward process accomplished through the Find Product Store and the Product store details page.
-Follow these steps for product store management:
+Follow these steps to manage product store configurations:

 1. Go to the Find Product Store page and select the Product store you want to manage to open the Product Store details page.

+# Configurations

 # Edit Product Store Name